Road safety initiatives planned for April 2025 – April 2027

 Consultations

-Transport Canada sought input from interested Canadians on the proposed Regulations through a public consultation period held in late 2020, on the Let's Talk Transportation platform.
-Transport Canada intends to engage with those who commented in further informal consultations in early 2021.
+Transport Canada sought input from interested Canadians on the proposed changes through a public consultation period held in mid-2024, on the Let’s Talk Transportation online platform.
+The consultation garnered feedback which was published in the What we heard report in December 2024.
+Transport Canada also engaged in further consultations with industry stakeholders in the fall of 2024.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2025.

 Departmental contact information